Armo vs DeepEye

 - Who is it best for?

-- Best for DevSecOps teams managing Kubernetes environments.
+- It is best suited for DevSecOps teams managing Kubernetes workloads needing real-time anomaly detection.

 - What is this tool?